 - Parse the JWS representation to extract the serialized values for the components of the JWS -- when using the JWS Compact Serialization, the base64url encoded representations of the JWS Protected Header, the JWS Payload, and the JWS Signature, and when using the JWS JSON Serialization, also the unencoded JWS Unprotected Header value.
 When using the JWS Compact Serialization, the JWS Protected Header, the JWS Payload, and the JWS Signature are represented as base64url encoded values in that order, separated by two period ('.') characters.
 The JWS JSON Serialization is described in Section 7.2. - 2.
 The encoded representation of the JWS Protected Header MUST be successfully base64url decoded following the restriction that no padding characters have been used. - 3.
-The resulting UTF8 encoded JWS Protected Header MUST be a completely valid JSON object conforming to RFC 4627 [RFC4627]. - 4.
+The resulting octet sequence MUST be a UTF-8 encoded representation of a completely valid JSON object conforming to [I-D.ietf-json-rfc4627bis], which is the JWS Protected Header. - 4.
 If using the JWS Compact Serialization, let the JWS Header be the JWS Protected Header; otherwise, when using the JWS JSON Serialization, let the JWS Header be the union of the members of the corresponding JWS Protected Header and JWS Unprotected Header, all of which must be completely valid JSON objects. - 5.
 The resulting JWS Header MUST NOT contain duplicate Header Parameter names.
-When using the JWS JSON Serialization, this restriction includes that the same Header Parameter name also MUST NOT occur in distinct JSON Text Object values that together comprise the JWS Header. - 6.
-The resulting JWS Header MUST be validated to only include parameters and values whose syntax and semantics are both understood and supported or that are specified as being ignored when not understood. - 7.
-The encoded representation of the JWS Payload MUST be successfully base64url decoded following the restriction that no padding characters have been used. - 8.
-The encoded representation of the JWS Signature MUST be successfully base64url decoded following the restriction that no padding characters have been used. - 9.
-The JWS Signature MUST be successfully validated against the JWS Signing Input
+When using the JWS JSON Serialization, this restriction includes that the same Header Parameter name also MUST NOT occur in distinct JSON object values that together comprise the JWS Header. - 6.
+Verify that the implementation understands and can process all fields that it is required to support, whether required by this specification, by the algorithm